Skip to content

 fan { a; b }Run expressions concurrently, return tupleFail-fast: first err cancels all

-fan.any(thunks)First success winsAll must fail for error
+fan.any(thunks)First success in list order winsAll must fail for error

 fan.settle(thunks)Run all, collect all resultsNever fails